spoud/agoora-agents/README.md

 ## Technology

 We decided to use Java together with Quarkus for your agents.
-We think it's the best fit the the cloud and for where those agents will be used.
+We think it's the best fit the cloud and for where those agents will be used.

 Our agents are distributed via docker: https://hub.docker.com/u/spoud